Enterprise SaaS SEO: The Guide to Organic Growth

 3. Target the Right Keyword

 The cornerstone of any successful SEO strategy is keyword research.
-However, Enterprise SaaS is not about broad keywords but about intent and specificity.
+However, Enterprise SaaS is not about broad keywords but intent and specificity.
 You want keywords that indicate the user is researching or ready to buy.

 This is how to find the right keywords: